harshil-sahai/academic-website/content/project/migration_india/index.md

 ---

-This paper studies the role of social networks in spatial mobility across India.
-Using aggregated and de-identified data from the world's largest online social network, we (i) document new descriptive findings on the structure of social networks and spatial mobility in India; (ii) quantify the effects of social networks on annual migration choice; and (iii) embed these estimates in a spatial equilibrium model to study the wage implications of increasing social connectedness.
-Across millions of individuals, we find that multiple measures of social capital are concentrated among the rich and educated and among migrants.
-Across destinations, both mobility patterns and social networks are concentrated toward richer areas.
-A model of migration suggests individuals are indifferent between a 10% increase in destination wages and a 12-16% increase in destination social networks.
-Accounting for networks reduces the migration-distance relationship by 19%.
-In equilibrium, equalizing social networks across locations improves average wages by 3% (24% for the bottom wage-quartile), a larger impact than removing the marginal cost of distance.
-We find evidence of an economic support mechanism, with destination economic improvements reducing the migration-network elasticity.
-We also find suggestive evidence for an emotional support mechanism from qualitative surveys among Facebook users.
-Difference-in-difference estimates suggest college attendance delivers a 20% increase in network size and diversity.
-Taken together, our data suggest that - by reducing effective moving costs - increasing social connectedness across space may have considerable economic gains.
+Despite potentially large economic returns, rates of internal migration re- main low in many developing countries.
+This paper uses new, de-identified data from Facebook to quantify the role of social networks in explaining this development puzzle.
+We study this question in India, a country that exhibits substantial wage dispersion across regions but remains relatively under-urbanized.
+Detailed records of nearly 20 million individuals on the evolution of social connections and residential choice reveal that networks and migration are strongly linked.
+Across several identification strategies, a model of migration suggests that social networks account for roughly 20% of relationship between migration and distance.
+We develop a simple, static model of spatial equilibrium, which suggests that equalizing social connections across locations increases average wages by 3% (24% for the bottom wage-quartile) through increased migration.
+This impact is larger than fully removing the marginal effect of distance in migration decisions, akin to building rapid transport infrastructure.
+Taken together, our data suggest that – by reducing migration frictions – increasing social connections across space may have considerable economic gains.
+We provide suggestive evidence for economic and emotional support mechanisms underlying network effects and show that college attendance can boost the size and diversity of social networks by 20%.